 While Kristin Cavallari allows that a cameo on MTV's reboot of their mid-aughts reality phenom would be a fun exercise in nostalgia, anything more would be a bit much.
-"It would have been tough to kind of go back to that whole lifestyle and all of that drama," she recently admitted to Us Weekly.
+"It would have been tough to kind of go back to that whole lifestyle and all of that drama," she admitted to Us Weekly last year.
 "I talked to Audrina [Patridge], she said it's been hard for her.
 So, yeah, I'm kind of happy that I kind of don't have to go back to that."

 These days, the closest the teenage reality star turned actress turned shoe designer, cookbook author, store owner and lifestyle mogul gets to the 22-year-old schemer that eagerly signed on to fill the series' bad girl role is watching the oft liquor-fueled histrionics that occur amongst the young staffers that make up her thriving Uncommon James brand and the cast of her E! series Very Cavallari.
 (Well, that and the time she overdid it on the tequila shots during a company trip to Florida.)

 "I am too old for that s--t.
-I don't want to have those catty girl fights, that's just so not my life anymore," she told Paper magazine last August, dismissing the idea that she'd one day lead the cast on, say, The Real Housewives of Nashville.
+I don't want to have those catty girl fights, that's just so not my life anymore," she told Paper magazine in 2018, dismissing the idea that she'd one day lead the cast on, say, The Real Housewives of Nashville.
 "I had to go back and watch clips from Laguna Beach and The Hills and it made me cringe because, ugh, that was my world!
 Fighting about the dumbest shit on the planet.
 Whether it was amplified or not, I was still doing it and I want no part of that anymore."

 In other words, Toto, it's so not 2004 anymore.
 Denver-born, Chicago-raised Cavallari was just 17 when MTV execs showed up at her Laguna Beach, Calif. high school on the hunt for a group of charismatic teens who could front their new brainchild: a real-life, docu-soap version of Fox's runaway drama The O.C.
 When they found the outspoken blonde junior, her dreamy senior boyfriend Stephen Colletti and his best friend Lauren Conrad, the perpetual girl-next-door who'd been harboring a secret crush, one development exec sent back word to the network: They had it.

-With Conrad as narrator, Cavallari was introduced to TV audiences—as she floated into view on a pool raft—from her perspective.
+With Conrad as narrator, Cavallari was introduced to TV audiences—as she floated into view on a pool raft—from her rival's perspective.
 "That?
 That would be Kristin," sniped the future fashion designer of the bikini-clad high schooler.
 "Wherever Kristin went, drama followed."

 At issue, continued Conrad, "She can't stand me.
 Here's the reason why: Stephen.
 I guess he's kind of her boyfriend, but Stephen and I have been really close forever….Kristin's the wrong girl for him."